MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/al-go/algo-dependency-app-github.md

 |`authTokenSecret`|If the foreign repository is private, to download the artifacts an access token is needed.
 In this case a secret should be added to GitHub secrets or Azure Key Vault and the name of the secret should be provided in the settings.|
 |`projects`|Specifies the project in a multi project repository. “*” means all projects.|

+## Next Step

+Next, you can look at [Enabling Telemetry for AL-Go Workflows and Actions](algo-enabling-telemetry.md).

 # See also